Rohit60303/chat-app/README.md

 *Project Structure* :

-- We create a folder named chat-app, inside this folder we create aother folder named public and this public folder contains index.hmtl, script.js, style.css.
+- We create a folder named chat-app, inside this folder we create another folder named public and this public folder contains index.hmtl, script.js, style.css.

 - Outside the public folder and inside the chat-app folder we have three more folders - server.js, package.json, package-lock.json.